 Work item form

-Work items in Team Services have been given a facelift.
+Work items in VSTS have been given a facelift.
 This is the same modern experience that appears in TFS "15" for our on-premises customers.
 The new user experience provides the building blocks for:

 - Improved readability and usability

 - Richer, interactive experiences within the work item including discussion, code viewing, and more

 When a collection is imported, the form definitions for all work item types (WITs) defined in your project collection undergo an automated transformation to the new layout.
 This is a best-effort transformation meant to maintain the field groupings and layout of your customized WIT definitions.
 You can manually opt-in to the new experience on-premises before migrating to the cloud.
 Reviewing and optimizing the transformed web layout will allow you to adjust this new layout to your own needs.
 Even though these changes can also be done once the import is completed we recommend you to do them beforehand to prepare your customers for the change.